SYGong/sygong.github.io/_posts/2018-12-15-zigzag-conversion.md

             return s
         zigzag = ''
         cycle_len = 2 * numRows - 2

         for r in range(numRows):
+            # Each cycle has at most 2 characters
+            # in each row, denote
+            # i as index of first one and
+            # j as index of the second one

             for i in range(r, len(s), cycle_len):
-                # For each cycle,
-                # i is index of first character in row r and
-                # j is index of second character in row r.

                 zigzag += s[i]
                 if r != 0 and r != numRows - 1:
                     j = i + cycle_len - 2 * r